forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/dfa.md

 ## Environment-variable-based Controls

+### *SFGE_JVM_ARGS*
+Set SFGE_JVM_ARGS to work around [OutOfMemory errors](./en/v3.x/salesforce-graph-engine/working-with-sfge/#outofmemory-java-heap-space-error) and other JVM issues while executing scanner:run:dfa command.
+Refer to JVM documentation for more info.
+The equivalent flag on the `scanner:run:dfa` command is `--sfgejvmargs`.

+### *SFGE_RULE_DISABLE_WARNING_VIOLATION*
+Set to true to suppress warning violations, such as those related to `StripInaccessable` READ access (default: false).
+The equivalent flag on the `scanner:run:dfa` command is `--ignore-parse-errors`.

 ### *SFGE_RULE_THREAD_COUNT*
-Default value is 4.
-Modify this variable to adjust the number of threads that will each execute DFA-based rules.
-Equivalent flag on `scanner:run:dfa` command is `--rule-thread-count`.
+Modify SFGE_RULE_THREAD_COUNT to adjust the number of threads that will each execute DFA-based rules (default: 4).
+The equivalent flag on the `scanner:run:dfa` command is `--rule-thread-count`.

 ### *SFGE_RULE_THREAD_TIMEOUT*
-Default value is 900,000ms (15 minutes).
-Modify this variable to adjust how long DFA-based rules can execute before timing out.
-You can use this to allow SFGE to run for longer to analyze more complex code.
-Equivalent flag on `scanner:run:dfa` command is `--rule-thread-timeout`.
+Modify SFGE_RULE_THREAD_COUNT to adjust how long DFA-based rules execute before timing out (default: 900,000 ms or 15 minutes).
+Allows Salesforce Graph Engine to run longer and analyze more complex code.
+The equivalent flag on the `scanner:run:dfa` command is `--rule-thread-timeout`.

-### *SFGE_IGNORE_PARSE_ERRORS*
-By default, this value is true.
-Set this variable to false to force SFGE to ignore parse errors.
-This is not recommended since the analysis results will be incorrect.
-Equivalent flag on `scanner:run:dfa` command is `--ignore-parse-errors`.

-### *SFGE_JVM_ARGS*
-Set this variable to override default JVM settings while executing `scanner:run:dfa` command.
-Equivalent flag on `scanner:run:dfa` command is `--sfgejvmargs`.
-This flag helps decrease the probability of [OutOfMemory errors](./en/v3.x/salesforce-graph-engine/working-with-sfge/#outofmemory-java-heap-space-error).

-## Example
+## Examples

-  The paths specified for `--projectdir` must cumulatively contain all files specified through `--target`.
+These examples follow Graph Engine syntax: The paths for all files in `--projectdir` are specified through `--target`.
+When using globs, wrap them in quotes.

-Good:
+Good Examples:

     $ sfdx scanner:run:dfa --target "./myproject/main/default/classes/*.cls" --projectdir "./myproject/"

-Good:

     $ sfdx scanner:run:dfa --target "./**/*.cls" --projectdir "./"

-Good:

     $ sfdx scanner:run:dfa --target "./dir1/file1.cls,./dir2/file2.cls" --projectdir "./dir1/,./dir2/"

-Bad:
+Bad Example:

     $ sfdx scanner:run:dfa --target "./**/*.cls" --projectdir "./myproject"

-Wrap globs in quotes.
+These two examples evaluate rules against all `.cls` files below the current directory, except for `IgnoreMe.cls`.

 Unix example: